limdool/E13-Final-Project/README.md

 # E13-Final-Project
-This is a final project.
-This was a group project.
-I downloaded music for the scenes.
+This is a final project: 2D game.
+I worked on downloading music for the scenes.